What you need to know about travelling to and from Spain right now

 Am I covered by travel insurance?

 If you travel against government travel advice, this will void most travel insurance policies.
-However, if you booked the travel before the advice was in place (including during the recent, temporary lifting of advice against travel to Spain) and now do not wish to travel, your travel insurance will likely cover you for out-of-pocket expenses where your travel provider will not refund you, though check the details of your individual policy.
+Check the details of your individual policy.
 Most travel providers have specific COVID-19 advice pages for this exact information.

 Will the travel advice for Spain change again?